-It was the 7th Annual Grammy Awards(1964) with the award banquet and announcements on April 13th, 1965 where Creed Taylor, Stan Getz, Joao Gilberto and Astrud Gilberto when the sound of Brazil went mainstream.
-I’ve not been able to find a complete list of nominations for the 1964 awards, but the Getz/Gilberto album won:
+It was the 7th Annual Grammy Awards(1964) with the award banquet and announcements on April 13th, 1965.
+The night where Creed Taylor, Stan Getz, Joao Gilberto and Astrud Gilberto, when the sound of Brazil went mainstream.
+The Getz/Gilberto album won:

 - Record of the Year went to “The Girl from Ipanema” by Astrud Gilberto and Stan Getz, award presented to the Producer Creed Taylor

 - Album of the Year – Stan Getz and João Gilberto, award presented to the Producer, Creed Taylor